davkow/on-my-bookshelf/docs/tutorials/search-for-a-user-by-email.md

 ## Search for a user by email, name, or user ID

-To search for a user by email, name, or user ID from the service requires sending a `GET` request to the appropriate endpoint.
+To search for a user by email, name, or ID from the service requires sending a `GET` request to the appropriate endpoint.

 ### To search for a user by email: